What does the WCAG mean for your organization?

 - 3 minutes

 For (semi-) government, there has been a European directive for years to make websites accessible.
-As of July 1, 2018, this guideline has been converted into a legal obligation in the Netherlands via the ‘Temporary Decree on digital access to government’.
-The “Equal Treatment Act on Disability or Chronic Illness” Act of 2017 also obliges companies and governments to offer their services in an accessible manner.
+As of July 1, 2018, this guideline has been converted into a legal obligation in The Netherlands via the Tijdelijk besluit digitale toegankelijkheid overheid.
+The Wet gelijke behandeling handicap of chronische ziekte (Wgbh/cz) of 2017 also obliges companies and governments to offer their services in an accessible manner.
 But what does the WCAG mean for your organization?

 What is WCAG?

 WCAG stands for Web Content Accessibility Guidelines.
 WCAG 2.0 was launched in 2008 to provide web developers and web managers with tools to improve the accessibility of their digital channels.
-The guidelines have now been updated and WCAG 2.1 has been introduced.
-The guidelines within WCAG 2.1 are based on 4 principles:
+Recently there was an update of the guidelines and the introduction of WCAG 2.1.
+As a result the guidelines within WCAG 2.1 are based on 4 principles:

-These principles are divided into 13 guidelines, with 78 success criteria linked to them.
+These principles are divided into 13 guidelines and 78 success criteria linked to them.

 Optimize your website according to the legislation and WCAG 2.1